-Effects of Luminal Α-Glucosidase Inhibition on Insulin-Linked Enzymes of Energy Metabolism
+Impact of Luminal α-Glucosidase Inhibition on Lipogenic and Glycaemic Enzymes in Obese Diabetic Rats: Consequences for the Treatment of Type 2 Diabetes

 Abstract

-To determine the effect of delayed carbohydrate (sucrose) digestion in type 2 diabetes mellites on the activity of glycemic and lipogenic enzyme parameters, groups of young adult male obese T2DM (diabetic) SHR/Ntul//-cp rats were fed a nutritionally complete USDA-formulated diet containing 54% sucrose (CONTROL) or the same diet with 150 mg of the luminal α-glucosidase inhibitor miglitol (MIG) for up to 8 weeks.
+This study aims to determine the effect of delayed carbohydrate (sucrose) digestion in type 2 diabetes mellites on the activity of glycemic and lipogenic enzyme parameters.
+Groups of young adult male obese T2DM (diabetic) SHR/Ntul//-cp rats were fed a nutritionally complete USDA-formulated diet containing 54% sucrose (CONTROL) or the same diet with 150 mg of the luminal α-glucosidase inhibitor miglitol (MIG) for up to 8 weeks.
 All animals demonstrated profound (4+) glycosuria by 8 weeks of age to confirm T2 DM.
 Body Weight Gain (BWG), relative adiposity and glycosuria were elevated in control animals, but decreased significantly following miglitol.
 Measures of oral Glucose Tolerance (OGT, 250 mg glucose/kg BW, via gavage), AUC for glucose and insulin response to OGT and glycated hemoglobin (HbA1c) were elevated in controls and decreased by 20% after miglitol treatment.
 Hepatic Glucokinase (GK), malic enzyme (ME) and glucose-6-phophate dehydrogenase (G6PD) were elevated in the Controls and decreased toward normalization following miglitol treatment.
 In conclusion, these observations indicate that an 8-week course of miglitol is an effective agent in improving the magnitude of the elevated glycemic and lipogenic enzymes and their impact on developing adiposity in the SHR/Ntul//-cp genetic rat strain of obesity+T2DM and may be an effective adjunct in clinical management of obesity, hyperlipidemia and T2DM.

 Keywords: Miglitol; Obesity; Diabetes; T2DM; Hemoglobin A1c; Glucokinase; G6PD; Malic enzyme